I devote all my attentions to improving the welfare of my subjects, since I wish to

 Earl Russell, The Spectator, 11th January 1997.

 man is through him made one, and brought most near to God.
 There must, in every system of forces, be a ‘primum

 mobile'; to be perfect, every organisation must have a centre, into which all is gathered, by which all is

 controlled.
 Justice is best secured by a supreme arbiter of disputes, himself untempted by ambition,

 since his dominion is already bounded only by ocean.
 Man is best and happiest when he is most free; to be free

 is to exist for one's own sake.
 To this noblest end does the monarch and he alone guide us;

 other forms of government are perverted, and exist for the benefit of some class; he seeks the good of all

 alike, being to that very end appointed.

-Bryce's summary of Dante's De Monarchia.
+James Bryce's summary of Dante's De Monarchia.

 think it is a misconception to imagine that the monarchy exists in the interests of the monarch.
 It doesn't.